- ICH GCP

 Time Frame: Baseline, three months post baseline

 The PROMIS Short form scores will be collected in the medical record by the provider at baseline, and three months post baseline to measure sleep disturbance.
-The sleep disturbance form asks the participant to rate a series of sleep related questions on a scale of 1-5 with one representing a better outcome

 Baseline, three months post baseline

-Change in Opioid Use--Chronic User
+Number of Participants With Opioid Use--Chronic User

 Time Frame: Baseline, twelve months post baseline

-opioid use will be defined at baseline and 12 months post baseline as a binary variable based on whether a chronic opioid user or not at baseline and at twelve months
+Opioid use will be defined at baseline and 12 months post baseline as a binary variable based on whether a chronic opioid user or not at baseline and at twelve months.

 Baseline, twelve months post baseline

-Change in Opioid Use--Morphine Dose
+Change in Opioid Use - Morphine Dose

 Time Frame: Baseline, twelve months post baseline

-opioid use--morphine dose will be defined at baseline and 12 months post baseline as a continuous variable measuring morphine equivalents for opioid dose at baseline and twelve months
+Opioid use--morphine dose will be defined at baseline and 12 months post baseline as a continuous variable measuring morphine equivalents for opioid dose at baseline and twelve months.

 Baseline, twelve months post baseline